kanai6344/drawing-app/README.md

 - Start new drawing

 ### 💾 File Operations
-- Save drawings as PNG, JPEG, or WebP
+- Save drawings as PNG or JPEG
 - Load existing images to continue editing
 - Auto-save functionality